Most sales training focused on seller behavior.But neglected understanding how buyers decide.

 Objection

-Recognize the psychological doubt crisis behind every objection — and resolve the crisis, not just the words.
+Recognize the psychological doubt behind every objection, and resolve the struggle, not just the words.

 Closing